-If you still want to take a recognisable portrait of beautiful stranger as part of your beach photography, go for it.
+If you still want to take a recognisable portrait of a beautiful stranger as part of your beach photography, go for it.
 But first, ask them if they’re okay with being photographed.

 In terms of beach photography tips, this is very important.
 You don’t want a problem with photographing people who could become upset.

-10. Golden Hour for Beach Photography
+10. Use Golden Hour for Beach Photography

-The gold tints of the golden hour fit the beach environment really well.
+The gold tints of the golden hour fit the beach environment well.
 The golden hour happens right after sunrise and a bit before sunset.

 You will recognise it by its typical yellow-orange light that gives it a magical appearance.

 You will also have long shadows that add texture to the sand.
-If you want to do backlight photography, golden hour is also a great time for that.
+If you want to do backlight photography, the golden hour is also a great time for that.

-9. Take Photos of Details
+9. Take Photos of Details for Unique Beach Images

 Beaches mean beautiful landscapes and wide-angle shots, but don’t forget to look under your nose.
 Change from wide-angle to close-ups.

-8. Play With Shutter Speed
+8. Play With Shutter Speeds